sandeep-krishnamurthy/keras-mxnet-benchmarks/README.md

 # About
 This repository is a collection of commonly used Keras examples adapted to be used for profiling the performance of different Keras backends, mainly Apache MXNet (You could change the backend to TensorFlow).
 These performance profiling data may not be fully accurate.
-However, this should help in giving a relative insights into various performance metrics with different Keras backends.
+However, this should help in giving a relative insights into various performance metrics - training time/speed, accuracy, memory consumption, with different Keras backends.

+You can use these examples to profile on CPU or GPU machine.
+You can train and profile with multiple GPUs for MXNet and Tensorflow Backends.

 # Installation
 # Ubuntu